rodrigo-toledo/golang-cli-inventory/README.md

 ## Features

 - Add new products to the inventory
+- List all products in the inventory
+- Find products by SKU
 - Add stock for existing products at specific locations
-- Find products by SKU
 - Move stock between locations with atomic transactions
 - Generate low-stock reports

 ## Technical Stack

-- Language: Go
+- Language: Go 1.24
-- Database: PostgreSQL
+- Database: PostgreSQL 15
 - Docker and Docker Compose for containerization
 - SQLC for type-safe database queries
+- Cobra CLI framework for command-line interface
-- Go Playground Validator for input validation
+- Testify for testing utilities

 ## Getting Started

 ### Prerequisites

-- Go 1.21 or later
+- Go 1.24 or later
 - Docker and Docker Compose
 - PostgreSQL client (for direct database access if needed)
 - SQLC (for code generation from SQL queries)